Joe Z. Tsien: Research

-Tsien pioneered Cre-loxP-mediated brain subregion- and cell type-specific genetic techniques in 1996, enabling researchers to manipulate or introduce any gene in a specific brain region or a given type of neuron.
-This transformative technique has led to NIH Blueprint for Neuroscience Research in launching several Cre-driver Mouse Resource projects.
-Over the past 20 years, Cre-lox recombination-mediated neurogenetics has emerged as one of the most powerful and versatile technology platforms for cell-specific gene knockouts, transgenic overexpression, neural circuit tracing, Brainbow, optogenetics, CLARITY, voltage imaging and chemical genetics.
+While at MIT, Tsien pioneered Cre-loxP-mediated brain subregion- and cell type-specific genetic techniques in 1996, enabling researchers to manipulate or introduce any gene in a specific brain region or a given type of neuron.
+This technique has led to NIH Blueprint for Neuroscience Research in launching several Cre-driver Mouse Resource projects.
+Cre-lox recombination-mediated neurogenetics has been used for cell-specific gene knockouts, transgenic overexpression, neural circuit tracing, Brainbow, optogenetics, CLARITY, voltage imaging and chemical genetics.

-Tsien is also widely known as the creator of the smart mouse Doogie.
-While as a faculty at Princeton University, Tsien has speculated that one of the NMDA receptor's subunits may hold the key for superior learning and memory at young ages.
+Tsien was involved in the creation of the smart mouse Doogie.
+While a faculty member at Princeton University, Tsien and collaborators found that one of the NMDA receptor's subunits holds the key for superior learning and memory at young ages.
 Accordingly, his laboratory genetically engineered a transgenic mouse in which they over-expressed the NR2B subunit of the NMDA receptor in the mouse cortex and hippocampus.
-In 1999, his team reported that the transgenic mouse, nicknamed Doogie, indeed showed to have enhanced synaptic plasticity and enhanced learning and retention, as well as greater flexibility in learning new patterns.
+In 1999, his team reported that the transgenic mouse, nicknamed Doogie, appeared to have enhanced synaptic plasticity and enhanced learning and retention, as well as greater flexibility in learning new patterns.
 The discovery of the NR2B as a key genetic factor for memory enhancement prompted other researchers to discover over two dozen other genes for memory enhancement, many of which regulate the NR2B pathway.
 One of the NR2B-based memory-enhancement strategies, via dietary supplements of a brain-penetrating magnesium ion, magnesium L-threonate, is currently undergoing clinical trials for memory improvement.

-Tsien has also made several other major discoveries, including the unified cell-assembly mechanism for explaining how episodic memory and semantic memory are generated in the memory circuits.
+Tsien was involved in research on the unified cell-assembly mechanism for explaining how episodic memory and semantic memory are generated in the memory circuits.
 His laboratory also discovered the nest cells in the mouse brain, revealing how animals actually encode the abstract concept of nest or home.

-Tsien is also the first to show that defective Alzheimer's genes (e.g. presenilin-1) impaired adult neurogenesis in the dentate gyrus of the hippocampus, revealing the role of adult neurogenesis in memory clearance.

-In addition, Tsien has developed a method capable of selectively erasing a given fear memory in the mouse brain while leaving other memories intact.

-Tsien also demonstrated that the NMDA receptor in the dopamine circuit plays a crucial role in the formation of habit.

-Tsien is currently leading a team of neuroscientists, computer scientists and mathematicians, who are working on the Brain Decoding Project, a large-scale brain activity mapping effort, which he and his colleagues have initiated since 2007 with the support from the Georgia Research Alliance (GRA).